thrackle-io/rules-engine/docs/src/src/client/token/handler/ruleContracts/Fees.sol/contract.Fees.md

 ### getFee

-*returns the full mapping of fees*
+*returns the fee struct for the given tag*

 ```solidity